gaining/VIOFO-Bind-Mount/README.md

 ## ⚠️ Notes

-Do NOT manually create symlinks in /storage/emulated/0 — Android does not support them.
+Do NOT manually create symlinks in /storage/emulated/0 as android does not support them.
 The module uses mount --bind, which is more stable and system-compliant.
 If the folder is not visible immediately after boot, wait a few seconds for media initialization.